Idrinth/simple-templating/README.md

 # Simple Templating

-This small library provides minimal templating options for javascrpt in browsers.
+This small library provides minimal templating options for javascrpt in multiple enviroments, have a look at /min to see the options.

 | Type | Status |
 | --- | --- |